zedfauji/resume-api/README.md

 1. Its written in GOLANG
 2. CI through travi CI
 3. Deployed Over GKE
+4. CICD , build and deployed through gitlab (Work in progress)
 4. Exposed Service for Public Access.

 Work in Progress . . .